Abortion-rights movement: United Kingdom

 The movement towards the liberalization of abortion law emerged in the 1920s and 1930s in the context of the victories that had been recently won in the area of birth control.
-Campaigners including Marie Stopes in England and Margaret Sanger in the US had succeeded in bringing the issue into the open, and birth control clinics were established which offered family planning advice and contraceptive methods to women in need.
+Campaigners including Marie Stopes in England and Margaret Sanger in the US had succeeded in bringing the issue into the open, and birth control clinics were established that offered family planning advice and contraceptive methods to women in need.
 Birth control is a method of pregnancy prevention through controlled contraception.

 In 1929, the Infant Life Preservation Act was passed in the United Kingdom, which amended the law (Offences against the Person Act 1861) so that an abortion carried out in good faith, for the sole purpose of preserving the life of the mother, would not be an offense.
 Many citizens had mixed opinions on this, but ultimately started protesting this as child destruction.
 Child destruction was known as taking the life of a viable unborn child during a pregnancy or at birth, before it is independent of its mother.
 If there is an intent of death and no good faith is carried out in the process in order to protect the mother's livelihood, the offense carries a maximum punishment of life imprisonment.
 The Infant Life Preservation Act defines the difference between murder and abortion-the causing of a miscarriage.

 Stella Browne was a leading birth control campaigner, who increasingly began to venture into the more contentious issue of abortion in the 1930s.
 Browne's beliefs were heavily influenced by the work of Havelock Ellis, Edward Carpenter and other sexologists.
 She came to strongly believe that working women should have the choice to become pregnant and to terminate their pregnancy while they worked in the horrible circumstances surrounding a pregnant woman who was still required to do hard labor during her pregnancy.
 In this case she argued that doctors should give free information about birth control to women that wanted to know about it.
 This would give women agency over their own circumstances and allow them to decide whether they wanted to be mothers or not.